nginx-clojure/nginx-clojure/README.md

 	$ make
 	$ make install
 	```
-1. Create the jar about Nginx-Clojure
+1. Create the jar file about Nginx-Clojure

+	Please check the lein version `lein version`, it should be at least 2.0.0.

 	```bash
 	$ cd nginx-clojure